cisco-open/go-lanai/README.md

 ```

 **configs/saml.cert** and **configs/saml.key**

 You'll also need to add a cert and key pair to the configs directory.

 At this point, if you run the service you will get errors complaining about missing dependencies.
-This is because the SAML feature
+This is because the SAML features
 don't know where to load identity provider data and user data.
 For this the SAML feature defines the following interfaces.
 You will
-need to provide implementation for them
+need to provide implementation for them.

 1. ```IdentityProviderManager```
 2. ```SamlIdentityProviderManager```